-A Sector Driven Evaluation Strategy
+Sector Driven Evaluation Strategy

+The purpose of this work was to promote a more enabling ecosystem for evaluation in the nonprofit sector.
+In other words, we focused on the systemic issues of concern that are common to nonprofits regardless of size, mission, or location.
 The use of evidence can help make our work better and nonprofits need to engage many stakeholders, including funders, to create a plan for evaluation that meets everyone’s needs.
 Too often, however, nonprofits end up doing evaluation in reactive mode, spending time answering questions that have been chosen by others.

 In this report, we delve into some of the systemic issues of evaluation in the nonprofit sector.
 It is intended to help us begin to unpack this big, complex, and sometimes emotional evaluation discussion.